EddsCrystal/Youtube-Video-Extractor/README.md

 # Youtube-Video-Extractor

 ## Description
 This Python program downloads a video from YouTube and extracts its frames as image files using the yt-dlp, moviepy, and Pillow libraries.
-It stores the extracted frames in a user-defined folder at a rate of 1 frame per second (adjustable via the fps parameter).
+It stores the extracted frames at a rate of 1 frame per second.
 Below is the file structure

 <br/>